alexvks22/e-commerce/README.md

 *User can buy a product at a time.*
 When user selects his/her preferable product to buy, then an Order is created with the name of the product to be bought, date of order and a description of the product.

-This project was implemented for interview purposes for a Company at 03/2020.
+This project was implemented for interview purposes.